The Most Incredible ThingReleased - 2011 Visitors' rating (plurality): ★★★☆☆

 Other releases - (none)

 The title suggests that this piece accompanies the part of the story where the King issues his proclamation that whoever can present "the most incredible thing" will win his daughter's hand in marriage and half his kingdom.
 Appropriately, the music provides an uplifting contrast to the preceding pieces, offering a welcome break from the everyday routine.
-It starts with a very "regal" fanfare, meant to accompany the appearance of the King himself, followed by a highly rhythmic section dominated by base synthesizer.
+It starts with a very "regal" fanfare, meant to accompany the appearance of the King himself, followed by a highly rhythmic section dominated by bass synthesizer.
 In short, the "daily grind" of the kingdom has been replaced by a far more exciting atmosphere.
 The routine has been broken.

 List cross-references